mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ## Conclusion

-In this post we discussed the role of AI accelerators in enhancing the performance of AI workloads, including LLM inference.
+In this post, we discussed the role of AI accelerators in enhancing the performance of AI workloads, including LLM inference.
 By leveraging the parallel processing capabilities, high-speed memory, and low-precision arithmetic of accelerators, organizations can achieve significant performance gains and cost savings when deploying LLMs at scale.
 Understanding the key features and types of AI accelerators is essential for optimizing LLM inference and ensuring efficient resource utilization in large-scale AI deployments.
 In the next post, we will discuss the system optimization techniques for deploying LLMs at scale using AI accelerators.

 ## References
 - [1] Programming Massively Parallel Processors by David B. Kirk and Wen-mei W. Hwu
 - [2] Inference Optimization of Foundation Models on AI Accelerators by Youngsuk Park, et al.
+- [3] Evaluating Emerging AI/ML Accelerators: IPU, RDU, and NVIDIA/AMD GPUs by Hongwu Peng, et al.